abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Interlude: Formal concept analysis
 ===

 In the previous section we (along with Christopher Alexander) argued that lattice-based hierarchies are "natural", that is, they arise in nature.
-Now we will see a way to uncover such hierarchies given a set of objects that share some attributes.
+Now, we will see an interesting way to uncover such hierarchies, given a set of objects that share some attributes.
 This is an overview of a mathematical method, called *formal context analysis*.

-The datastructure that we will be analysing, called *formal context* consists of 3 sets.
-Firstly, the set containing all *objects* that we will be analysing (denoted as $G$).
+The data structure that we will be analyzing, called *formal context* consists of 3 sets.
+Firstly, the set containing all *objects* that we will be analyzing (denoted as $G$).

 ![Formal concept analysis - function](../04_order/concept-objects.svg)

 Secondly, a set of some *attributes* that these objects might have (denoted as $M$).
-Here we will be using the the 3 base colors.
+Here we will be using the 3 base colors.

 ![Formal concept analysis - function](../04_order/concept-attributes.svg)

 And finally a set of relation (called *incidence*) that expresses which objects have which attributes, expressed by a set of pairs $G × M$.
-So, having a pair containing the color yellow, for example, indicate that the color of the ball contains the color yellow.
+So, having a pair containing a ball and a base color (yellow for example) would indicates that the color of the ball contains (i.e. is composed of) the color yellow (among other colors).

 ![Formal concept analysis - function](../04_order/concept-incidense.svg)

-Now let's use these sets to build a lattice.
-First step: because functions are relations, the set of pairs is isomorphic to a function, connecting each attributes with the set of objects that share this attribute.
+Now, let's use these sets to build a lattice.

+First step: From the set of pairs, we build a function, connecting each attributes with the set of objects that share this attribute (we can do this because functions are relations and relations are expressed by pairs).

 ![Formal concept analysis - function](../04_order/concept-function.svg)

-Now, if we look at the target of this function, we see some sets that might share some common elements.
-Is there some way to order those sets?
-Of course - we can order them by inclusion, and, if we add top and bottom values, we get a lattice.
+Take a look at the target of this function, which is a set of sets.
+Is there some way to order those sets in order to visialize them better?
+Of course, we can order them by inclusion.
+In this way, each attribute would be connected to an attribute that is shared by a similar set of objects.

+Add top and bottom values, and we get a lattice.

 ![Formal concept analysis - function](../04_order/concept-lattice.svg)

-Ordering the concept as a lattice might help us see connections between the concepts, in the context e.g. we see that *all balls that contain the color yellow also contain the color red.*
+Ordering the concept as a lattice might help us see connections between the concepts, in the context e.g. we see that *all balls in our set that contain the color yellow also contain the color red.*

 **Task:** Take a set of object and one containing attributes and create your own concept lattice.
 Example: the objects can be lifeforms: fish, frog, dog, water weed, corn etc. and attributes can be their characteristics: "lives in water", "lives in land", "can move", "is a plant", "is an animal" etc.